orris27/computer_science_notes/english/writing.md

 26. 雇佣: hire more professors
 27. 设备: purchase more equipment and build more labs
 28. 费用: the expenditure will increase dramatically, the school budget is not unlimited, may cause deficit
+29. 上课: stay focus in class, fall asleep in class

 ### life
 1. 求职: in search of jobs or educational opportunities